Skip to Content

 How do I find publications that accept Reprints?

-Duotrope's Publisher Search feature includes an option to only show publications that accept Reprints.
+Duotrope's Advanced Publisher Search feature includes an option to only show publications that accept Reprints.

 Is there anything I should know about submitting Reprints?